 - Those who earn income as company directors

-- Those who earn income from savings and investments over £10,000

-- Those who earn income from property over £2,500 after allowable expenses
+- Those who earn more than £1,000 from rental property

 - Those who have sold an asset during the tax year e.g. a second home, or a rental property

 You must notify HMRC if you become chargeable to income tax or capital gains tax for the first time.
-Notify HMRC within 6 months of the tax year end i.e by 5 october 2020 if you become chargeble to income tax/capital gains tax in the year 2020/2021.
+Notify HMRC within 6 months of the tax year end i.e by 5 october 2021 if you become chargeable to income tax/capital gains tax in the year 2020/2021.
 There are penalties for not notifying HMRC and for late notification.

 If you are unsure whether you need to complete a tax return, please contact us for advice.

 If you need to complete a tax return, you will need to be registered with HMRC for self assessment.
 You will then receive a Unique Taxpayer Reference and must submit online by 31st January.
 For example for the tax year 6 April 2020 to 5 April 2021, online return must be submitted by 31 January 2022.

 HMRC have introduced new penalties.
 If you miss the 31st January deadline by a day, you will receive an automatic £100 fixed penalty, even if you have no tax to pay or have paid the tax you owe.
 If you are over three months late, you will also start to incur penalties of £10 for each additional day that you are overdue up to a maximum of £900.

 If you are six months late, you also incur an additional minimum £300 penalty. bringing the total penalties to £1,300.